vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_setMaxEnvelopeSize`

 Sets the maximum envelope size allowed by this node.
 Any envelopes larger than this size both incoming and outgoing will be rejected.
-The envelope size can never exceed the underlying envelope size of `10mb` <!-- is this still accurate -->
+The envelope size can never exceed the underlying envelope size of `10mb`.

 ##### Parameters